-Stevens has several on-campus work-study job openings, and you can often find a position that matches your skills, interests and schedule.
+Stevens has several on-campus work-study job openings for undergraduates, and you can often find a position that matches your skills, interests and schedule.
 You also have the option of finding a work-study eligible job off campus in a community service position in Hoboken and surrounding areas.

 In many cases, you can find a work-study job that complements your course of study at Stevens.
 Most of the job opportunities include assisting faculty or working in one of the labs, academic departments, or administrative offices at Stevens.